 Having presented a research framework on the governance of ECF firms and its impact on firm success, our discussion highlights some additional avenues for future research.
 First, our framework suggests that some governance mechanisms will probably be more effective than others in addressing adverse selection and moral hazard problems, respectively (Table 1).
 We also discussed these governance mechanisms in a largely sequential manner.
 However, any mechanism in isolation is unlikely to be completely effective in reducing severe adverse selection and moral hazard issues.
-Still, governance research has often focused on a specific governance mechanism, such as the board of directors, in isolation (e.g., Audretsch & Lehmann, 2014).
-The equity crowdfunding context opens up opportunities to examine how different governance mechanisms at different levels (i.e., firm-platform-country) interact and impact firm development-an issue that has not been systematically explored in the broader governance literature (e.g., Aguilera, Filatotchecv, Gospel, & Jackson, 2008; Strange, Filatotchecev, Buck, & Wright, 2009; Vanacker, Heughebaert, & Manigart, 2014).
-For example, a promising avenue for future research is to examine whether the heterogeneity in the strength of contracts between crowdinvestors and ECF firms (often linked to the choice of crowdfunding platform on which entrepreneurs list their projects) and the national governance systems have a complementary or substitutive effect.
+Still, governance research has often focused on a specific governance mechanism, such as the board of directors, in isolation (e.g., Audretsch and Lehmann, 2014).
+The equity crowdfunding context opens up opportunities to examine how different governance mechanisms at different levels (i.e., firm-platform-country) interact and impact firm development-an issue that has not been systematically explored in the broader governance literature (e.g., Aguilera et al., 2008; Strange et al., 2009; Vanacker et al., 2014).
+For example, a promising avenue for future research is to examine how the heterogeneity in the strength of contracts between crowdinvestors and ECF firms (often linked to the choice of crowdfunding platform on which entrepreneurs will list their projects) and the national governance systems have a complementary or substitutive effect.

-Second, the framework presented in Table 1 focuses on governance mechanisms as value-protection safeguards, consistent with the broader governance literature.
+Second, the framework presented in Table 1 focuses on governance mechanisms as value protection safeguards, consistent with the broader governance literature.
 However, research on how corporate governance mechanisms can potentially create value in ECF firms is lacking.
-Equity crowdinvestors can provide ECF firms with more than money, often also offering feedback and potentially serving as ECF firm "ambassadors."
+Equity crowdinvestors can provide ECF firms with more than money.
+Equity crowdinvestors often also provide feedback and they could serve as ECF firm 'ambassadors'.
 The question of how entrepreneurs can attract valuable crowdinvestors remains unaddressed.
-We know that entrepreneurs can communicate with potential crowdinvestors through the platforms on which they are listed (Block et al., 2018), but we do not know whether differences in entrepreneurial behavior allow firms to attract funding from a crowd with distinct characteristics and backgrounds-and whether this matters for ECF firm outcomes.
-Recent theoretical work has indicated that firms may obtain distinct competitive advantages from engaging with online communities (Fisher, 2018).
-Still, currently, we lack evidence on whether, how, and when equity crowdinvestors can add extra-financial value to ECF firms.
+We know that entrepreneurs can communicate with potential crowdinvestors through the platforms on which they are listed (Block et al., 2018) but we do not know whether differences in entrepreneurial behavior allow firms to attract funding from a crowd with distinct characteristics and backgrounds-and whether this matters for ECF firm outcomes.
+Recent theoretical work indicates that firms may obtain distinct competitive advantages from engaging with online communities (Fisher, 2018).
+Still, currently, we lack evidence on whether, how and when equity crowdinvestors can add extra-financial value to ECF firms.

-Third, recent research on crowdfunding and equity crowdfunding, in particular, has further strengthened the already heavily segmented entrepreneurial finance literature (Cumming & Johan, 2017).
-Entrepreneurs generally use several sources of financing to form and grow their ventures (Cosh, Cumming, & Hughes, 2009).
-Still, academic papers have generally focused on one specific source of finance (or two sources at most).
-For instance, we have relatively established literature on venture capital, angel financing, bank financing, and trade debt, and now a growing stream of work on (equity) crowdfunding.
+Third, recent research on crowdfunding and equity crowdfunding, in particular, has further strengthened the already heavily segmented entrepreneurial finance literature (Cumming and Johan, 2017).
+Entrepreneurs generally use several sources of financing to form and grow their ventures (Cosh et al., 2009).
+Still, academic papers generally focus on one specific source of finance (or two sources at a maximum).
+For instance, we have a relatively established literature on venture capital, angel financing, bank financing, trade debt and now a growing stream of work on (equity) crowdfunding.
 However, cross-fertilization between these literature streams is limited.
 The question of how entrepreneurs choose between these different sources of financing also remains largely unexplored.
-Existing equity crowdfunding research, for instance, has focused on the firms that are already listed on specific platforms (e.g., Walthoff-Borm et al., 2018a).
-Thus, we need to better understand why entrepreneurs search for specific sources of financing, how they combine different sources of financing, and how their bundle of financing sources influences their firms' behaviors and outcomes.
-Overall, more work should seek to bridge the largely distinct literature streams that are segmented by financing source within the entrepreneurial finance literature.
+Existing equity crowdfunding research, for instance, focuses on the firms that are already listed on specific platforms (e.g., Walthoff-Borm et al., 2018a).
+Thus, we need to better understand why entrepreneurs search for specific sources of financing, how they combine different sources of financing, and how their bundle of financing sources influences firm behaviors and outcomes.
+Overall, we need more work that crosses the largely distinct literature streams that are segmented by financing source within the entrepreneurial finance literature.

-Practical Implications
+Practical implications